EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Cipher Suites {#cs}

-EDHOC cipher suites consist of an ordered set of COSE algorithms: an EDHOC AEAD algorithm, an EDHOC HMAC algorithm, an EDHOC ECDH curve, a EDHOC signature algorithm, an EDHOC signature algorithm curve, an application AEAD algorithm, and an application HMAC algorithm from the COSE Algorithms and Elliptic Curves registries.
+EDHOC cipher suites consist of an ordered set of COSE algorithms: an EDHOC AEAD algorithm, an EDHOC HMAC algorithm, an EDHOC ECDH curve, an EDHOC signature algorithm, an EDHOC signature algorithm curve, an application AEAD algorithm, and an application HMAC algorithm from the COSE Algorithms and Elliptic Curves registries.
 Each cipher suite is identified with a pre-defined int label.
 This document specifies four pre-defined cipher suites.

 ~~~~~~~~~~~
    0. ( 10, 5, 4, -8, 6, 10, 5 )